crfosse/Thingy-52-to-nRF52xx/README.md

 In order to try this out yourself:
 1. replace the `main.c` file in you ble_app_blinky_c example in with the 'main.c' from this repo.
 In the function `tes_c_evt_handler` you can choose which sensors you want to receive data from.
 Just call the respective sensor's `ble_tes_c_<sensor type>_notif_enable` function.
-2. Create a the folder `ble_tes_c` in `<Your SDK path>\components\ble\ble_services\`.
-3. Put the files `ble_tes_c.c` and `ble_tes_c.h` in the ble_tes_folder.
+2. Move the folders in src to `<Your SDK path>\components\ble\ble_services\`.
+The folder `ble_tes_c` includes the Thingy Enviroment service files and the `ble_lbs_c` folder includes the original LED button service code amended for use with the Thingy(as described earlier).
 4. Remember to include the path to the `ble_tes_c` folder in your project.
 5. Build and flash it to you nrf52 DK.

-Note 1: If you want the LBS functionality just to as described earlier OR add the files `ble_lbs_c.c` and `ble_lbs_c.h` from this repo to the `ble_lbs_c` folder(which is located where you created your `ble_tes_c` folder).

-Note 2: It is possible to get config data from the Thingy, but I haven't looked into how that works.
+Note 1: It is possible to get config data from the Thingy, but I haven't looked into how that works.
 Use on your own risk.

-Note 3: C02 data from the Thingy is as of now not working.
+Note 2: CO2 data from the Thingy is as of now not working.
 But I'm trying to find out how to get it.

-Note 2: This is only tested with and nRF52832 DK.
+Note 3: This is only tested with and nRF52832 DK.
 Some amendments may be necessary for use with the nRF52840.

 Good luck!